mitchell-reynolds/ethics_generator/README.md

 The first moral philosopher to be pursued will be Immanuel Kant as I've extensively studied his ethics and find his arguments to compelling.

-My initial explorations rely on [Samir Bajaj's work](https://nlp.stanford.edu/courses/cs224n/2013/reports/bajaj.pdf)  with summarizing
+My initial explorations relied on [Samir Bajaj's work](https://nlp.stanford.edu/courses/cs224n/2013/reports/bajaj.pdf) with summarizing Shakespeare works.
-Shakespeare works.
+However, I've decided to rewrite the programs to be easily reusable by others.

 Installation
 ============